ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 the QUIC connection might be closed by the proxy if the proxy does not use forwarded packets as an explicit liveness signal.
-To avoid this, clients SHOULD send keepalive packets to the proxy before the idle timeouts would be reached, which can be done using PING frames.
+To avoid this, clients SHOULD send keepalive packets to the proxy before the idle timeouts would be reached, which can be done using a PING frame or another ack-eliciting frame as described in {{Section 10.1.1 of QUIC}}.

 # Proxy Behavior {#proxy-behavior}